stevenrskelton/stevenrskelton.github.io/_pages/about.md

 Steven Skelton lives in Toronto, Canada and has a Bachelor of Mathematics from the University of Waterloo in Waterloo, Canada.
 After graduating he was a consultant to large asset management companies in Canada, specializing in systems integration, account and trading calculations, and automation of workflows.

-Today, he is a Principal Software Engineer at a global digital consulting company.
+Today, he is a Principal Software Engineer at a global digital-transformation consulting company.

 ## Executive Summary